Articles

 • Amount receivable from some other person

-What you should consider as a Liability?
+What should you consider as a Liability?

 • Outstanding principle on home loan